featurevisor/featurevisor/docs/features.md

             value: orange
 ```

-If you want to embed conditions directly:
+If you want to embed overriding conditions directly within variations:

 ```yml
 # ...